obajaber/obajaber.github.io/_pages/about.md

 News
 ======
+* (Jul 2025) I will serve on the Program Committee of [PRISM 2026](https://www.ndss-symposium.org/ndss2026/co-located-events/prism/) (Co-located with NDSS)
 * (Jul 2025) I will serve on the Program Committee of [ACM AsiaCCS 2026](https://asiaccs2026.cse.iitkgp.ac.in/program-committee/)
 * (Feb 2025) Our paper "CTINexus: Automatic Cyber Threat Intelligence Knowledge Graph Construction Using Large Language Models" was accepted to IEEE EuroS&P 2025
 * (Jan 2025) I will join **Meta** as a **PhD Software Engineer Intern** in Summer 2025!